-Computer Vision is a different problem though – we do not know what the “rules” are for seeing and understanding are, and cannot program explicit knowledge into our programs.
+Computer Vision is a different problem though – we do not know what the “rules” for seeing and understanding are, and therefore cannot code explicit knowledge into our programs.
 As a result, many modern Computer Vision techniques rely on analysing patterns arising in large amounts of visual data (such as photographs and videos) using a method known as “Machine Learning.”
 And through this process, we hope that computers will learn the “rules” to vision by themselves.

 There are numerous Computer Vision systems in use today, and many more related technologies due to be released in the near future.
 Here are a few examples: